-In the first section (0) we described an 'upward convergence in polarization' with regard to the distribution of jobs over households.
-This 'upward convergence' had a substantial impact on the evolution of household joblessness, certainly in relative terms.
-In comparison with the predicted evolution of household joblessness without any change in polarization, over the years 2000-2008 changes in the distribution of individual employment may have been an important factor in the UK (where a negative change in polarization boosted the household employment rate) and in Spain, Italy, France, Belgium and Luxembourg (where a positive change in polarization reduced the improvement in household employment).
-The question now is whether polarization is also an important factor in the analysis of poverty trends.
+In the preceding section we described an 'upward convergence in polarization' with regard to the distribution of jobs over households.
+Did this 'upward convergence' have a substantial impact on the evolution of household joblessness?
+Certainly in relative terms, i.e. in comparison with the predicted evolution of household joblessness without change in polarization, over the years 2000-2008 changes in polarization may have been a relatively important factor in the UK (where a negative change in polarization boosted the household employment rate) and in Spain, Italy, France, Belgium and Luxembourg (where a positive change in polarization reduced the improvement in household employment).
+The question then is whether or not polarization is an important factor in the analysis of poverty trends.

-We examine this question by decomposing changes in the at-risk-of-poverty rates on the basis of (i) changes in the poverty risks of jobless households, (ii) changes in the poverty risks of other (non-jobless) households, (iii) changes in household joblessness due to changes in individual employment rates and changing household structures and (iv) changes in polarization.
+We examine this question by decomposing changes in the at-risk-ofpoverty rates on the basis of (i) changes in the poverty risks of jobless households, and (ii) changes in the poverty risks of other (non-jobless) households; (iii) changes in household joblessness due to changes in individual employment rates and changing household structures (changes one would expect if no changes in polarization would occur) and (iv) changes in polarization.
 Thus, we integrate the two missing links we explore in this paper (the link between individual employment rates and the configuration of household employment; the link between the configuration of household employment and poverty) into one single analysis.
-In principle, this would allow to assess the impact of changes in individual employment rates on at-risk-of-poverty rates, ceteris paribus, and the impact on at-risk-of poverty rates of changes in polarization, ceteris paribus.
+In principle, this would allow to assess the impact on at-risk-ofpoverty rates of changes in individual employment rates, ceteris paribus, and the impact on at-risk-of poverty rates of changes in polarization, ceteris paribus.
 In practice, data limitations make such an integrated analysis hard, and the conclusions we will draw can only be tentative.

-Formally, this second step in this integration exercise proceeds as follows.

-The at-risk-of-poverty rate can be written as a weighted average of the at-risk-of-poverty rate of individuals in jobless households and the at-risk-of-poverty rate of individuals in the other households.
-Figure 5 illustrated that the poverty risk of individuals in jobless households (pwp) is much higher than the poverty risk in the other households (pwr) in all EU Member States.
+Formally, the second step in our analysis proceeds as follows.
+The at-riskof-poverty rate can be written as a weighted average of the at-risk-ofpoverty rate of individuals in jobless households and the at-risk-of-poverty rate of individuals in the other households.
+Figure 1 in Section 1 illustrates that the poverty risk of individuals in jobless households (pwp, dropping the superscript 0 to simplify the notification) is much higher than the poverty risk in the other households (pwr) in all EU Member States.
 Labelling these other households as the 'work-rich' (the share of individuals in work-rich households wr = 1 - wp), we can write:

-(3)

-$$pov{it} = wp{it} \cdot pwp{it} + wr{it} \cdot pwr{it}$$
+$(3) pov{it} = wp{it}.pwp{it} + wr{it}.pwr{it}$

 where:

-$pwp{it} = at \ risk \ of \ poverty \ rate \ for \ individuals \ in \ work \ poor \ (jobless) households$ $pwr{it} = at \ risk \ of \ poverty \ rate \ for \ individuals \ in \ work \ rich \ (non-jobless)$ households where, for a change from t=0 to t=1,
+$pwp{it} = at risk of poverty rate for individuals in work poor (jobless)households$ $pwr{it} = at risk of poverty rate for individuals in work rich (non - jobless)$ households where, for a change from t=0 to t=1,